Potts model with invisible states on a scale-free network: Results

-That is a nontrivial task to analyze the critical behaviour of the model by analytical methods due to the fact that the free energy of the system depends on a huge number of different parameters.
-To investigate the critical behaviour we adopt the simulated annealing minimization method \cite{SimulatedAnnealing} \footnote{Compared to our previous analysis in \cite{Sarkanych19} we improved the algorithm to a better search for the global minima on the boundary of the search region.
-This led to improvements in finding minima at low values of $m_1$ and consequently better estimates for $r_{c1}$ and $r_{c2}$.} to numerically obtain the values of order parameters $m_1$ and $m_2$, that lead to the lowest free energy.
-To this end, we fix the numbers of visible $q$ and invisible $r$ states, parameter $\lambda$ and minimize the expression for the free energy with respect to two global order parameters ($m_1$, $m_2$ defined in (\ref{11b})) while changing the temperature.
-The obtained temperature dependencies of order parameters allow to distinguish between the first and the second order phase transition regimes.
+This is a nontrivial task to analyze the critical behaviour of the model using analytical methods because the free energy of the system depends on a huge number of different parameters.
+To investigate the critical behaviour, we adopt the simulated annealing minimization method \cite{SimulatedAnnealing}\footnote{Compared to our previous analysis in \cite{Sarkanych19} we improved the algorithm for a better search for the global minima on the boundary of the search region.
+This led to improvements in finding the minima at low values of $m_1$ and consequently to better estimates for $r_{c1}$ and $r_{c2}$.} to numerically obtain the values of the order parameters $m_1$ and $m_2$, that lead to the lowest free energy.
+To this end, we fix the numbers of visible $q$ and invisible $r$ states, parameter $\lambda$ and minimize the expression for the free energy with respect to two global order parameters [$m_1$, $m_2$ defined in (\ref{11b})] while changing the temperature.
+The obtained temperature dependencies of the order parameters allow us to distinguish between the first and the second order phase transition regimes.
 However, only the order parameter $m_1$ has a physical interpretation as a quantity that appears below the transition point and breaks the system symmetry.
 The second order parameter $m_2$ disappears only if there are no invisible states $r=0$ \cite{Sarkanych19,Krasnytska16}.
-If $m_1$ smoothly vanishes as the temperature increases ($\beta$ decreases) then the transition is of a second order.
-On the contrary, if there are discontinuities in $m_1(\beta)$ then the system undergoes a first order phase transition.
+If $m_1$ smoothly vanishes as the temperature increases ($\beta$ decreases), then the transition is of the second order.
+On the contrary, if there are discontinuities in $m_1(\beta)$, then the system undergoes the first order phase transition.

-\subsection{Strongly correlated networks: $2<\lambda\leq3$}
+\subsection{Strongly correlated networks: $2<\lambda\leqslant3$}